osteele/p5-server/p5-analysis/README.md

 `p5-tree PATH` prints the sketches in `PATH` and its subdirectories, along with the files and libraries that each sketch uses.

-`p5-analyze sketch PATH` prints the files and libraries associated with a sketch.
+`p5-analyze sketch PATH` prints a readable sketch report.
+It includes the entry files, associated assets, additional libraries, missing files, and syntax diagnostics.
+File locations are absolute so coding agents and editor tools can open them directly.

 If [p5-server](https://osteele.github.io/p5-server/) is installed, these commands are also available through `p5 analyze`, `p5 libraries`, and `p5 tree`.